Bachelor of Business, Bachelor of Laws

 The Aviation Management major and the double majors in the Bachelor of Business are not available in the double degree.

-Please note that not all majors are offered at each location, but if a student is enrolled internally, they can still study any major by distance education.
+Please note that not all majors are offered at each location, but if a student is enrolled internally, they can still study any major online.

 The assessment methods vary from unit to unit.
 They may include research proposals, research essays, reports, oral and written presentations, case studies, online and class participation, and examinations.
 The weighting of assessment marks between assignments and examinations also varies.